Coconuts2486-FRC/HERO-board-robots/README.md

 This is a base, based off of one of the example projects in the CTRE HERO VS 2019 extension.

 **Specific code for individual robots is within specific branches.
 This code should NOT be deployed to robots.**
+Program.cs is the actual code, everything else is supplemental.
+This is designed to work only with VS 2019.